jaynamm/SoList/README.md

 * 191125 - i applied list status. but, i found the wrong source between app and database. so stupid...
 * 191126 - I have tried it many times but nothing has changed. so i created a new project to follow from the start.
 * 191127 - i applied the MVVM architecture (RecyclerView, Adapter, ViewModel, LiveData, Room). and i changed DB to realm from room.
+* 191129 - added list status options and set unfinished list on HomeFragment.
 </details>

 ### Project TODO